noplacenoaddress/RNMnetwork/Part 3 - Crimes deaths and laws against them/2 - Laws that can be applied.md

 Let's explore some European and Spanish laws that can be applied to those monster that eat the soul of our children.
 First of all I want to sensitize you, reader, that also this "**cannibal holocaust**" [[56]](https://en.wikipedia.org/wiki/Cannibal_Holocaust) like panorama has got a political goal.
 Always the same, populism and next Fascism.
 Why?
 I'm not against homosexuality but nowadays there is a clear loose of values in the new generations of adolescent that decide to experiment extreme sex adventures that rapidly change their mind.
 Why?
 Because they are violated continuously in this world, and we know the true but no one say nothing.
 And they all have child.
 And I've not because they systematically destroy my life.
 They are creating **puppets** [[57]](https://en.wikipedia.org/wiki/Puppet) very simply to manipulate.

+First of all indicate that laws about virtual rape, that is the exact crime name, are not so exact in Europe.

 ### External links

 1. https://en.wikipedia.org/wiki/Human_trafficking